mrakgr/The-Spiral-Language/readme.md

 The reason Spiral is generating nothing is because `2` as defined is a literal and is gets tracked as such by the partial evaluator inside the environment.
 Suppose you want to have it appear in the generated code, what you would do is cast it from the type to the term level using `dyn`amize function.
 From here on out, the literal will be bound to a variable and the binding `x` will track `var_0` instead.

 Being able to do this is useful for various reasons and without the ability to do this constructs such as runtime loops would be impossible to write in Spiral because the partial evaluator would diverge.
-The language would essentially be constrained to being an interpreter for a pure dynamic functional language.
+Despite its static typing features, the language would essentially be constrained to being an interpreter for a pure dynamic functional language.

 ```
 inl x = dyn 2